grimsteel/go-blog/posts/intro-to-go.md

 }
 ```

-We use the `os.ReadFile` method to read the given file, and we use `json.Unmarshal` to parse the JSON.
+We use the `os.ReadFile` method to read the given file, and we use `json.Unmarshal`[^web] to parse the JSON.
 The check method will cause the program to panic if parsing fails.

 #### Templates